pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_object_example/chapter.md

 ### Firewall Group

 A Firewall Group generic object is provisioned from a service.
-The service dialog is shown in [Service Dialog - Ordering a Firewall Group](#i5)
+The service dialog is shown in screenshot [Service Dialog - Ordering a Firewall Group](#i5)

 ![Service Dialog - Ordering a Firewall Group](images/screenshot6.png)